ClarkMcGrew/edep-sim/README.md

 kinematics generator (NEUT, NUANCE, NEUGEN, GPS, &c).
 The preferred input format is a rooTracker tree, but you can also use the text based tracker input format (NUANCE may be the only program in the world still using this format.
-It was developed as a standard kinematics format for the IMB III experiment in about 1990)
+It was developed as a standard kinematics format for the IMB3 experiment in about 1990)

 The program is generally run from the command line: